alicemunsal/dohex/DoHex2.md

 ## DoHex

 Software Architecture is the blueprint of the software system.
 It is about making fundamental choices that are hard to change once implemented.
 It is the big picture.
-Selecting languages, paradigms, tools, frameworks, methodologies is the pa
+Selecting languages, paradigms, tools, frameworks, methodologies and drawing large number of boxes and lines at the board

 we can start with monolith and split them into microservices programming is organizing thinking with diagrams, bunch of boxes and lines.